Wolfgang Haas: Archbishop of Vaduz

-On 2 December 1997, Pope John Paul erected the Archdiocese of Vaduz in Liechtenstein covering territory formerly part of the diocese of Chur, and he named Haas its first archbishop.
+On 2 December 1997, Pope John Paul erected the Archdiocese of Vaduz in Liechtenstein, covering territory formerly part of the diocese of Chur, and named Haas its first archbishop.
 The archdiocese is not part of any national bishops conference and has no suffragan sees.
-(Note: Comparable jurisdictions are the Archdioceses of Monaco and Luxembourg, capital cities of European Catholic monarchies, although unlike them the Archdiocese of Vaduz is not a member of the Council of European Bishops Conferences in Europe.)
+(Note: Comparable jurisdictions are the Archdioceses of Monaco and Luxembourg, capital cities of European Catholic monarchies, although unlike them, the Archdiocese of Vaduz is not a member of the Council of European Bishops' Conferences in Europe.)
 When erected, Vaduz was among the smallest archdioceses in the world, with just 12 parishes and 23 priests.
-Some observers thought Haas' transfer to the new archdiocese has been negotiated by the Apostolic Nuncio to Switzerland and Liechtenstein Archbishop Karl-Josef Rauber.
+Some observers believed that Haas' transfer to the new archdiocese had been negotiated by the Apostolic Nuncio to Switzerland and Liechtenstein Archbishop Karl-Josef Rauber and that the archdiocese itself was made to remove him from his previous diocese.
 Parliament opposed the creation of the archdiocese on a 24 to 1 vote.

-Haas took possession of the see on 21 December.
-The choir refused to participate and the sacristan provided no flowers.
-Strict security protocols were enforced as a thousand protesters staged a funeral procession.
+Haas took possession of the see on 21 December, but because of his conservative views on Church teaching, there were many protests on the day of his installation, and the Cathedral of St. Florin required a massive security presence.
+The church had to be sealed off with security checks for entry.
+The choir refused to participate, and the sacristan provided no flowers.
+Thousands of protesters also staged a funeral procession around the church.
 Prince Hans-Adam II of Liechtenstein, who expressed no opinion on the archdiocese or Haas, attended the installation.

 Beginning in 2011, because the government of Liechtenstein began considering legislation to end the Catholic Church's official status, to liberalize abortion, and to protect the civil liberties of gays and lesbians, Haas refused to celebrate the traditional outdoor Mass on Liechtenstein's national day.
 He said that combining the Mass with a state celebration sent "a false or dishonest signal to the public".
 He called any recognition of same-sex relationships "a scandal".